Skip to main content

 Review the program specific admissions information on this page in addition to the general admissions information and policies on the Admissions page prior to applying for admission to the Doctor of Behavioral Health program at CGI.

-Learn more about our academic programs at an upcoming event, schedule a call with our Admissions Director, or start your application today.
+Learn more about our academic programs at an upcoming event, schedule a call with our Admissions team, or start your application today.

 Request Information